 Sean Sun's relationship with investing is best captured by the oft-repeated Warren Buffett quote: "I am a better investor because I am a businessman, and a better businessman because I am an investor."

-Returning to the United States, Sean joined the The Motley Fool, where he served as an investment analyst on the company's high-growth stock team.
+In 2009, Sean joined the The Motley Fool, where he served as an investment analyst on the company's high-growth stock team.
 Working directly with Fool co-founder and co-chairman David Gardner, Sean honed his instincts for identifying great businesses and even better stocks.

 Tom Jacobs began learning about money through his weekly allowance.
 In quarters.
 And through his savings account passbook, interest hand stamped.

 He bought his first shares of stock as a 12-year old learning from his Dad.
 Apparently not too well or quickly, because his second investment was in his best friend's father's new tech company, which turned out to be a fraud.
 That and his parents' experience of the Great Depression turned him to a life of teaching, writing, and learning to understand money and risk.
 Tom's 15 years of weekly columns offer a unique slant on most money concepts, demystifying them with humor and examples from everyday life.
 Complacency—what's popular—is not what he's about.
 (He wasn't popular in high school either.)